What Bulk and Periodical Mailers Need to Know about the New USPS "Flat Tray" Rule

 When twine/string is used to band bundles, the knot(s) must be secure so the banding does not come loose during transit and processing.

-Exceptions to the flat trays rule, and grace period:
+Exceptions to the flat trays rule:

 USPS has provided the following exceptions to the flat tray rule where sacks are still permitted.